Personal Development

 Super-curricular is different from extra-curricular.
 Extra-curricular activities are those outside of their chosen topic, and unrelated to students’ studies, whereas super-curricular activities take the subjects they study further, beyond what they have learnt at school.

-In addition to this we also have a range of guest speakers on areas of interest such as Parliament, the Army, links to the NHS and so on.
-Students should keep up today with their google classrooms which will be used to share ways they can extend their knowledge and passion for their subjects.
+In addition to this we also have a range of guest speakers on areas of interest such as Author talks in the Library, Parliament, the Army, links to the NHS and so on.
+Google classrooms are used to share ways they can extend their knowledge and passion for their subjects.

 Personal Development in the Curriculum